 Women and men feel very differently about the health of the U.S. housing market, a new survey suggests.
-Men are far more confident that buying a home today is a good investment, that they can afford a down payment, or that they can upgrade to a bigger home, according to ValueInsured, a firm that provides insurance to home buyers.
+Men are far more confident that buying a home (and possibly investing in residential window replacement Austin, new furniture, or a better oven to add to a new home), is a good investment, that they can afford a down payment, or that they can upgrade to a bigger home, according to ValueInsured, a firm that provides insurance to home buyers.

 Years of surveys have suggested that women are more risk-averse in financial arenas than men.
 (Keep in mind, some of these surveys are often conducted by financial institutions with an interest in convincing people to take more risks – that is, to move more money into their financial products.)

 Meanwhile, “risk-averse” often sounds like veiled criticism, when it could just as easily represent wisdom.
 For example, back in 2003, Gallup released a poll showing an enormous disparity in economic optimism between men and women in the U.S. (68% of men versus 42% of women expressed optimism, a record at the time).
 Longer term, women who were described by Gallup as ‘not convinced about the recovery’ in 2003 turned out to be right.